Skip to main content

 For private individuals, there is currently no limit for cash payments.

-There is also an obligation to report irregular payments over € 2,000.
+There is however an obligation to report irregular payments over 2,000 euros.
 This applies to professions in the banking sector, freelancers, insurance companies, casinos and others.

 However, as soon as an entrepreneur is involved, there is in fact a maximum limit.